-- 4.10 The statutory9 duty to cooperate requires plan-making authorities to engage and work jointly with each other, and other public bodies, when preparing policies that address strategic cross boundary issues.
-To ensure that they have adequate opportunity to comment on the emerging direction of the plan the Council must fully engage with those bodies prescribed for the purposes of section 33A(1)(c) of the Localism Act 2011 under the Duty to Cooperate. - 4.11 To comply with the duty, Pendle Council has initiated a programme of formal meetings with the neighbouring authorities in Burnley (Lancashire) and Craven (North Yorkshire).
+- 4.10 The statutory8 duty to cooperate requires plan-making authorities to engage and work jointly with each other, and other public bodies, when preparing policies that address strategic cross boundary issues.
+To ensure that they have adequate opportunity to comment on the emerging direction of the plan the Council must fully engage with those bodies prescribed for the purposes of section 33A(1)(c) of the Localism Act 2011 under the Duty to Cooperate. - 4.11 To comply with the duty, Pendle Council has an established programme of formal meetings with the neighbouring authorities.
+This includes specific cross boundary interaction and engagement with officers at Burnley and North Yorkshire Councils.
 These are the two authorities with whom Pendle has the greatest level of cross boundary interaction.
-Consultation with other neighbouring authorities is carried out through a combination of preexisting mechanisms (e.g. Lancashire Development Plan Officer Group); one-off meetings and events; and correspondence by email or letter. - 4.12 For matters where there is a significant shared interest (e.g. planning to meet the needs of the Gypsy, Traveller and Travelling Showpeople communities) forums are held or evidence is prepared in partnership with neighbouring authorities and other interested parties (e.g. government agencies and infrastructure providers). - 4.13 To demonstrate effective and on-going joint working between strategic policy-making authorities and relevant bodies and meet the tests of soundness, the National Planning Policy Framework requires the preparation of one or more statement(s) of common ground ["SoCG"], which is updated throughout the plan-making process.
+Consultation with other neighbouring authorities is also carried out through a combination of pre-existing mechanisms (e.g. Lancashire Development Plan Officer Group, leadership and executive meetings); one-off meetings and events; and correspondence by email or letter. - 4.12 For matters where there is a significant shared interest (e.g. planning to meet the needs of the Gypsy, Traveller and Travelling Showpeople communities) forums are held or evidence is prepared in partnership with neighbouring authorities and other interested parties (e.g. government agencies and infrastructure providers). - 4.13 To demonstrate effective and on-going joint working between strategic policy-making authorities and relevant bodies and meet the tests of soundness, the National Planning Policy Framework requires the preparation of one or more statement(s) of common ground ["SoCG"], which is updated throughout the plan-making process.
 A SoCG is a written record of the progress made during the process of planning for strategic cross-boundary matters.
-It documents where effective co-operation is and is not happening that has taken place throughout the plan-making process, and is a way of demonstrating at examination that the objectives of the plan are deliverable over the plan period.
+It documents where effective co-operation is and is not happening that has taken place throughout the plan-making process and is a way of demonstrating at examination that the objectives of the plan are deliverable over the plan period.
 Statements of Common Ground will be prepared by the Council as part of the plan making process.